What is a homeowner loan?

 - Are a homeowner with a poor credit history

-- Want to spread out the cost of your loan over a longer period
+- Want to spread out the cost of your loan over a longer period.

-There are four things you need to understand before you take out this type of secured loan:
+Some key things you need to understand before you take out this type of secured loan:

-- If you fall behind or stop making payments on the loan, the lender could take you to court and your house could be repossessed and sold to repay the debt.
+- If you fall behind or stop making payments on the loan, the lender could take you to court, and your house could be repossessed and sold to repay the debt.

 - Some lenders won’t allow a ‘repayment holiday’ – which is where you can request a break of a month or two if you have financial issues.